Dave Thornton: Radio

 In October 2009, Thornton began hosting a Sunday evening show on Nova 100 in Melbourne.
 He then became a fill-in co-host for Nova nationally on the breakfast shift during December leading up to Christmas hosting with Dylan Lewis and Sophie Monk.

-In 2010, Thornton co-hosted Nova 106.9 in Brisbane for 6 weeks with Tim Blackwell and Meshel Laurie.
+In January 2010, Thornton filled in for Ash Bradnam on Nova 106.9 in Brisbane for 6 weeks with Tim Blackwell and Meshel Laurie.
 In July 2010, he started hosting a Saturday morning breakfast show 'Saturday Sessions' nationally on Nova from 10am – 12pm with comedian Mel Buttle.
 He was also a regular fill in presenter for Matt Tilley on The Matt and Jo Show on FOX FM.

 In September 2013, Thornton began hosting Weekend Breakfast with Sophie Monk on the Today Network.

 In November 2013, Southern Cross Austereo announced that Thornton and Fifi Box will co-host Fifi & Dave on FOX FM in 2014.
-In 2016, Brendan Fevola joined the show and it was renamed Fifi, Dave and Fev.
+In 2016, Brendan Fevola joined the show and it was renamed Fifi, Dave & Fev.
 In 2017, Byron Cooke had his name added to the title and it was renamed to Fifi, Dave, Fev & Byron.

 In September 2017, Thornton announced his resignation from Fox FM.

 Television

 Thornton has appeared as a panelist on shows including Good News Week, ADbc, Talkin' 'Bout Your Generation, The White Room, This Week Live, All Star Family Feud, Celebrity Name Game, Studio 10, The Project, Show Me the Movie! and Hughesy, We Have a Problem.

 In 2007, Thornton debuted on Channel 9's Comedy Inc. as a replacement for Jim Russell.
 This was followed the next year with a role in the ABC television drama Bed of Roses, as Shannon Atherton, an injured 24-year-old AFL player who had found himself in trouble and returned home to the series fictional town Rainbow's End and to his mum (played by Kerry Armstrong).

 He also hosted the first 3 seasons of Studio A, a live chat show produced at RMITV studios.
 Featuring guests such as Rove McManus, Tony Martin and the former Melbourne Mayor John So, the show won 'Programme of the Year' at the 2009 Channel 31 Antenna Awards.

 In 2013 and 2014, Thornton had a recurring role in the ABC comedy series Upper Middle Bogan as Troy Van Winkle.
+In 2025 he appeared as a contestant on Claire Hooper's House Of Games.